A hand planting trees with abstract data points overlaid onto image

 Senior Manager, Consulting - Performance Improvement & Operational Excellence

-The economic landscape has shifted considerably in 2023 — with far-reaching consequences for business owners.
+The economic landscape has shifted considerably in recent years — with far-reaching consequences for business owners.
 Statistics Canada reports that rampant inflation has impacted the ability of almost 75 percent of Canadians to meet their daily expenses, forcing them to adjust their spending habits and reducing the demand for products across all industries.

-Additionally, the Bank of Canada has raised the interest rate in an attempt to clamp down on inflation.
+Additionally, the Bank of Canada raised the interest rate in an attempt to clamp down on inflation.
 Many companies took on short-term debt while borrowing costs were at or near record lows between 2008 and 2022.
 Now many are wondering how to pay down that debt as customer demand dwindles and renewal rates rise, eroding already slim profit margins.

 Businesses must focus on strategies to maintain and grow profitability as demand decreases and the cost of debt goes up.
 No two businesses are the same, and there’s no single correct way to execute your profitability strategy.
 However, reducing wasteful expenditures, auditing your supply chain, prioritizing the right customers, and controlling your cash flow are good starting points.